 And lastly, pick up a book!
 If you have trouble falling asleep reading can totally help.
 I recommend reading something light before bed so it's not stimulating your mind too much.
 Even for just 5 – 10 minutes.
 As soon as I pick up my book, I almost instantly start getting sleepy.
 It's calming, it's relaxing and it's a great way to ease your way into sleep.
 I personally like getting in bed and spending a little time before lights out as it again, helps me ease into the night.

-Your Tips for Creating an Evening Routine
+Your Tips for Creating a Night Routine

 And that pretty much does it for my tips!
 How about you?
 Do you have any tricks that you use at night to help you fall asleep more effortlessly?
 If so, let us know in the comments!
 And if you have any additional questions for us on sleep or anything sleep-related, let us know and we'll create more content around it ????